SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

 1. You should now have a project in your Web IDE workspace called `cloud-sample-spaceflight-hana`

-## 0.4 Build the Project
+## 0.4 Compile the `.cds` Files

-1. Right click on the `cloud-sample-spaceflight-hana` project name and select Build -> Build CDS
+1. Right click on the `cloud-sample-spaceflight-hana` project name and select Build -> Build CDS.

+    This invokes the CDS compiler to transform all the `.cds` files found in your project into the database specific files needed to implement your data model.

+    For more information on the behaviour of the CDS compiler, please read this [overview](./cdsCompile.md)

+    If you are wondering how the CDS compiler knows for which target data to compile the `.cds` files, then this configuration is found in the `mta.yaml` file.

+    ```yml
+    _schema-version: "2.0.0"
+    ID: spacetravel
+    version: 1.0.0

+    modules:
+     - name: spacetravel-db
+       type: hdb
+       path: db
+       parameters:
+         memory: 256M
+         disk-quota: 256M
+       requires:
+         - name: spacetravel-hdi2

+    resources:
+     - name: spacetravel-hdi2
+       properties:
+         hdi-container-name: ${service-name}
+       type: com.sap.xs.hdi-container
+    ```

+    The `type` parameter on line 7 tells the CDS compiler that our database module is of type `hdb` which requires the use of resource `spacetravel-hdi2` (line 13), which in turn, is of type `com.sap.xs.hdi-container` (line 19).

 1. In the bottom right-hand corner of the Web IDE screen is a column of three icons.